giantswarm/cloud-carbon/README.md

 ## Requirements

 This tool needs an [AWS Cost and Usage Report](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html) as input.
 These reports are delivered automatically into an S3 bucket.
 Usually they cover usage of (up to) one calendar month.
+Time resolution (hourly, daily, monthly) should not make a difference, both hourly and daily have been confirmed to work fine.

 One such report is required to be accessible, e. g. downloaded to the local hard drive.
 The file is expected to be a gzip compressed comma-separated value (CSV) file.